 Group14 Technologies, a manufacturer of silicon battery technology, has acquired Schmid Silicon Technology Holding, a silane producer based in Europe, to meet the growing demand for silicon battery technology worldwide.
 As part of the acquisition, Group14 will bring online Schmid Silicon’s silane factory in Spreetal (Schwarze Pumpe), Germany, to support its expanding European operations.
 The acquisition will ensure that Group14 has a sufficient supply of silane gas, a critical precursor for its silicon battery technology.

 For reports and trackers on funding and M&A transactions in solar, energy storage, and smart grid sectors, click here.

 Read last week's funding roundup.

-Tags: Finance, solar, storage, Funding, NineDot Energy, TotalEnergies, Farizon Auto
+Tags: Finance, NineDot Energy, TotalEnergies, Farizon Auto